-Named to the Daily Journal’s 2016 “Top 100 Women Lawyers in California” list and the “Top 50 Women in Southern California” list from Super Lawyers (2014-2021) and was recently named to the National Law Journal's list of Real Estate/Construction Law Trailblazers, Elaine Fresch serves on the firm’s Executive Committee and is the Managing Partner of both the firm’s Construction Law practice and the firm’s Las Vegas office.
+Named to the Daily Journal’s 2016 “Top 100 Women Lawyers in California” list, the “Top 50 Women in Southern California” list from Super Lawyers (2014-2021), and the National Law Journal's list of Real Estate/Construction Law Trailblazers (2021), Elaine Fresch serves on the firm’s Executive Committee and is the Managing Partner of both the firm’s Construction Law practice and the firm’s Las Vegas office.

 Her primary focus is construction defect litigation, representing developers and general contractors, as well as all types of subcontractors and construction product manufacturers.
 One of her primary goals has been to develop ways to aggressively defend her clients in a cost-effective manner, including formatting and operating successful joint defense agreements.

 While it is rare to take a complex construction defect case to trial, Elaine has done so and has handled a variety of complex commercial/real estate litigation matters, including trial in the U.S. District Court.
 Elaine has also arbitrated construction cases successfully over the years including a defense award for her client over contractural obligations claimed by the plaintiff.
 She is aggressive in her pursuit of settlement on terms that are cost effective and strategically sound for her clients.
 Additionally, Elaine represents product manufacturers in complex subrogation claims, as well as defends a variety of clients in general liability and construction accident lawsuits.